matthamil/blog/_posts/2016-9-26-Machine-Learning-with_JavaScript.md

 I found that the neural network trains the best when the ratio of positive to negative samples is close to 1:1, so the application takes a random sampling of size _n_, where _n_ is equal to the number of songs in the playlist, of songs from every other genre I have in my database.
 This corrected the imbalance between the positive and negative sample sizes.

 <img src="{{ site.baseurl }}/images/DataSampleCorrect.svg" alt="Brainify Neural Network" style="width:60%;display:block;margin:0 auto">

+Anecdotally, I have found that the resulting neural network accurately predicts whether a song should fit in a playlist.
+I have yet to test the neural network with a large sample of songs to determine the network's real accuracy.

+Users can use the neural networks in the application to build smarter Spotify playlists.
+They can even test out a friend's playlist and send them song recommendations through the application.

+For more about the project, check out the [repo on Github](https://github.com/matthamil/Brainify).